diegomezg/devops-trainee-program/07 - Jenkins & pipelines construction with code/gitlab ci/README.md

 ## Learning objectives

 - Learn the basics of gitlab ci such the function of `gitlab-ci.yaml`
-- Understand the function of the core gitlab-ci objects
+- Identify the function of the core gitlab-ci objects
 - Build basic pipelines

 ## Contents